integration-app/MCP-chat-example/README.md

 ```

 ### Agent Architecture
-The agent is built using [Langchain's agent framework](https://github.com/langchain-ai/langchainjs-mcp-adapters):
+The agent is built using Langchain's graph-based architecture:
 1. **Input Processing**: User messages are processed through the chat interface
 2. **Tool Selection**: The agent uses Langgraph to determine which MCP tools to use
 3. **Execution**: Selected tools are executed through the MCP adapter
 4. **Response Generation**: The LLM generates responses based on tool outputs

 ### MCP Integration
-The project uses the [Langchain MCP adapter](https://github.com/langchain-ai/langchainjs-mcp-adapters) to:
+The project uses the Langchain MCP adapter to:
 - Connect to your MCP server
 - Discover available tools
 - Execute tool calls